The history of Machu Picchu

-Although the archeological site of Machu Picchu is very famous, about the original name and purpose of this city scientists are still not sure.
+Although the archeological site of Machu Picchu and Machu Picchu tours are very famous, about the original name and purpose of this Inca city scientists are still not sure.
 Because the city wasn’t easy to reach and is surrounded by sacred mountains, the most accepted theory about Machu Picchu is that it was used as a holiday resort for Kings and other very important people.
 From the style of the rooms, it seems that there were more rooms for the royal and less for their servants.
 It’s estimated that the total capacity of Machu Picchu was to house 750 persons.
-Just compare this amount with the 2500 visitors Machu Picchu receives now on a daily base…
+Just compare this amount with the 3000 visitors which join the Machu Picchu tours now on a daily base…

 About 100 year after the start of the construction of Machu Picchu, the city was already abandoned.
 Likely this happened because the invasion of the Spanish conquistadores caused the death of most royal people, while others went in hiding.